0K9090/pychip8/README.md

 Another chip8 emulator made in Python.

-I made this as sort of a learning project.s
+I made this as sort of a learning project.